 So only cardio & no strength training is a half-hearted attempt to improve heart health.

-The idea of going to the gym is to bulk up, it’s called growth of the muscles (increases lean body weight).
-Nobody looks like a body builder just because they did weight training.
-Even people, who want to build body and work hard to do so, fail most of the time.
+The idea of going to the gym is to bulk up, it’s called the growth of the muscles (increases lean body weight).
+Nobody looks like a bodybuilder just because they did weight training.
+Even people, who want to build a body and work hard to do so, fail most of the time.
 Cardio doesn’t help in increasing lean body weight.

-Aerobic workout uses carbohydrate, fat & protein as fuel to derive energy.
-Carbs are starting source of fuel as they need fewer oxygen molecule for oxidation.
-In presence of oxygen, glycogen (carb) is broken into intermediate pyruvic acid and after a series of reactions to carbon dioxide, water & energy (more energy is produced than anaerobic).
+The aerobic workout uses carbohydrate, fat & protein as fuel to derive energy.
+Carbs are the starting source of fuel as they need fewer oxygen-molecule for oxidation.
+In the presence of oxygen, glycogen (carb) is broken into intermediate pyruvic acid and after a series of reactions to carbon dioxide, water & energy (more energy is produced than anaerobic).
 So aerobically there are lesser by-products than anaerobic.
 Fat takes over later.
 Aerobically, when fat is broken down it produces more energy as compared to carbs.
 Protein is used as fuel in extreme conditions.
 Its main purpose is in building & repairing body tissues.

-Anaerobic workout uses carbs in the form of glycogen stored in muscle & liver as fuel.
-In absence of oxygen, glycogen is broken down into intermediate product called pyruvic and then to lactic acid & energy (lesser than aerobic).
-Anaerobically fat cannot be used as a fuel.
+The anaerobic workout uses carbs in the form of glycogen stored in muscle & liver as fuel.
+In absence of oxygen, glycogen is broken down into an intermediate product called pyruvic and then to lactic acid & energy (lesser than aerobic).
+Anaerobically fat cannot be used as fuel.

 6. Cardio & Fat Burn.

-After Burn: It is when the body, at rest burns more calories at higher rate post exercise as compared to what it would normally have.
+After Burn: It is when the body at rest burns more calories at a higher rate post-exercise as compared to what it would normally have.